bonareri/Credit-Risk-Assessment/README.md

 ## 6. Model Development

 - **Baseline Models:**
   - I started with **Logistic Regression** to establish a simple benchmark.
-  - I also used **Decision Trees** to gain insights into feature importance and model structure.

 - **Advanced Models:**
   - **Random Forest** helped improve predictive performance through ensemble learning.
   - **XGBoost** was implemented to leverage boosting for higher accuracy and recall.
-  - I experimented with **Support Vector Machines (SVM)** to evaluate non-linear decision boundaries.

 - **Hyperparameter Tuning:**
   - I used **RandomizedSearchCV** and **GridSearchCV** to fine-tune key hyperparameters for each model.
-  - For XGBoost, I enabled **early stopping** to prevent overfitting and improve generalization.

 - **Model Evaluation:**
   - I compared models based on **accuracy, precision, recall, F1-score, and AUC-ROC**.